artunc0/websocket-tornado-fastapi-benchmark/README.md

 The tests were conducted under the following environment:

 - **Data Type/Size Streamed**: The data streamed is a JSON object that includes the price and timestamp.
-The size of this data in bytes is `DATA_SIZE`.
+The size of this data in bytes is 97.

 - **Hardware Details**:
     - **CPU**: Apple M1 Pro